Amsterdam SPAC can give Gallic bankers M&A boost

 Fellow francophone Jean Raby will be the SPAC’s co-chief executive.
-That marks a return to the Goldman Sachs (GS.N) alum’s dealmaking roots following an awkward exit from French asset manager Natixis (CNAT.PA).
+That marks a return to the Goldman Sachs alum’s dealmaking roots following an awkward exit from French asset manager Natixis.
 Still, the Gallic triumvirate chose to list in Amsterdam rather than Paris.
 That’s hardly doing La Patrie proud.
 (By Christopher Thompson)

 Capital Calls - More concise insights on global finance: